 The mission of the Key Peninsula-Gig Harbor-Islands (KGI) Watershed Council is to foster wise stewardship of the KGI Watershed.
 The Council provides educational programs, outreach, and workshops for watershed residents and encourages the collaboration and involvement of all watershed residents and businesses.

-You can find the council at a variety of outreach events this year including:
+Attend an upcoming meeting (below) or look for the council at a variety of outreach events this year including:

 Annual Cider Swig, benefiting the Lu Winsor Memorial Environmental Grants fund - September 28